-Membership of the Society may be arranged during Orientation Week, and further information may be obtained from the President, Mr. Ian Shepherd, Students' Union Office, Kensington.
-Tel.
-663-3109.
+Membership of the Society is a must for all new students, and application forms are available during Orientation Week.
+Any further details may be obtained from the President, Bill Savill, Students' Union Office, 663-3109.
+Home, 72-5381.

 Drama Club